epwalsh/obsidian.nvim/README.md

   -- Optional, configure key mappings for the finder.
 These are the defaults.
   -- If you don't want to set any mappings this way then set finder_mappings = {
-    -- Create a new note from your query from `:ObsidianSearch` and `:ObsidianQuickSwitch`.
+    -- Create a new note from your query with `:ObsidianSearch` and `:ObsidianQuickSwitch`.
-    -- Only telescope is supported.
+    -- Currently only telescope supports this.
     new = "<C-x>",
   },